AlbertSigsbert/Image-Uploader/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the following tasks.
+- User can drag and drop an image to upload it
+- User can choose to select an image from his/her folder
+- User can see a loader when uploading
+- When the image is uploaded, a user can see the image and copy it
+- User can choose to copy to the clipboard

 ## How To Use